jiamings/tsong.me/_posts/blog/2017-3-6-hello-world.md

 2. Disqus just does not work. **Solution**: I found the documentation in the official website very confusing.
 [This blog post](http://www.perfectlyrandom.org/2014/06/29/adding-disqus-to-your-jekyll-powered-github-pages/) is a much better guide.
 3. I need citations. **Solution:** Use [Jekyll Scholar](https://github.com/inukshuk/jekyll-scholar).
 4. Images do not appear where I want it to. **Solution**: Use Kramdown IAL, such as `{:.center}`, and some CSS hacks will get you there.
 Or use plain Photoshop.
+5. Github does not support Jekyll plugins. **Solution:** either use your own host, or [publish through the `/docs` folder](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).